 When we the Church, as God’s family commits to continue praying regularly for Christ to be exalted, and for His will (not ours) to be done on the earth as it is in heaven, His anointing will fall like rain.
 He will again open the Word of God to us with new insight.
 As we work on developing a more intimate relationship with the Holy Spirit, He will also grant us a keen sense of discernment in all areas of life.

 As our confidence in Him grows, the gifts of the Spirit will begin to operate through us as well.
 Revival in His Church and an awakening for the welfare of the cities is always a priority with God.
 His Church is still the City on the hill and the light in the darkness.
 We the Church are God’s prophetic voice of reason to a wayward society.

 Begin now to call on God to fill you afresh today, reminding Him of His great mercy and grace toward His people.
-Ask for His forgiveness, seek Him for direction and wisdom.
-Wait on Him with thanksgiving and worship Him in the splendor of His holiness, until His presence comes upon you.
+Ask for His forgiveness for your church and yourself, seek Him for direction and wisdom.
+Let the Church wait on Him with thanksgiving worshiping Him in the splendor of His holiness until His presence comes upon you.
 The revival must begin within us before an awakening can happen in our cities.
 Let your constant prayer be Lord Revive us again!
 Be Persistent and Be Encouraged! -JSP